bomonike/bomonike.github.io/ai-glossary.md

 * GPT = Generative Pre-trained Transformer | A series of large language models developed by OpenAI designed to understand language by leveraging a combination of two concepts: Training and transformers.
 * Google flan | An encoder-decoder foundation model based on the T5 architecture.
 * Gradio | An open-source Python package that allows the building of a demo or web application for machine learning models.
 It helps to create UIs to demo and deploy models and share them easily.
+* GRU = Gated Recurrent Unit | A type of recurrent neural network that uses gating mechanisms to control the flow of information through the network.

 * Hugging Face | An AI platform that allows open-source scientists, entrepreneurs, developers, and individuals to collaborate and build personalized machine learning tools and models.
 It provides a way to evaluate different models.
 * HTML = HyperText Markup Language | A standard markup language consists of elements that create web pages, structure them, and help display them.
 A start tag, some content, and an end tag define HTML elements.